gbvbahia01/Meta_Spring/README.md

 I am doing a pook about the integration those frameworks.

-I made the create and I am having a problem with LazeException right now in relation between User and Permission.
-I tryed to configurate a Spring filter (OpenEntityManagerInViewFilter) in web.xml, setup de persistence context to EXTENDED, set the fetch between User and Permission as EAGER, but the problem does not finish.

 After finish the CRUD I will make a REST service and Unit tests.

 #Setup